 The Minister for Energy may issue tender offers to achieve the objectives set in the context of Programming Multi-annual investment for electricity production, as provided in Article 8 of the Act of February 10, 2000 on the modernization and development of public service electricity The different stages of development of the tender offers are governed by the Decree of December 4, 2002.

-Three bids have been launched so far:
+Three auctions have been launched so far:

-CRE I: the first project allowed to be retained 232 MW in January 11, 2005 at an average cost per MWh equal to 86 €,
+CRE I: the first project allowed to be retained 232 MW in January 11, 2005 at an average feed in tariff per MWh equal to 86 €,

-CRE II: the second 314 MW was chosen in June 12, 2008 at an average cost per MWh equal to 128 €,
+CRE II: the second 314 MW was chosen in June 12, 2008 at an average feed in tariff per MWh equal to 128 €,

-CRE III: Third projects retained 250 MW in 22 January 2010 at an average cost per MWh equal to 145 €,
+CRE III: Third projects retained 250 MW in 22 January 2010 at an average feed in tariff per MWh equal to 145 €,

 CRE IV: the fourth was announced in 2010 which will probably be limited to installations above 12 MW electric.